 The Trusts financial policies, procedures and reports are below:

-The Academies Financial Handbook 2021 requires that the Trust publish on its website, in a separate readily accessible form, the number of employees whose pay benefits exceed £100,000 in £10,000 bandings, as an extract from the disclosure contained in its financial statements and including a prior year comparative figures.
+The Academy Trust Handbook requires that the Trust publish on its website, in a separate readily accessible form, the number of employees whose pay benefits exceed £100,000 in £10,000 bandings, as an extract from the disclosure contained in its financial statements and including a prior year comparative figures.

 Pay benefits for this purpose include salary, other taxable benefits, but not the Trust’s own pension contributions.